 Accutane is a vitamin A derivative (13-cis-retinoic acid) that is administered orally in pill form, normally for 15-20 weeks.
-It was originally recommended for people with severe acne that was unresponsive to other treatments, but lately, it’s gained in popularity and is often prescribed for less severe acne.
+It was originally recommended for people with severe acne who may be unresponsive to other acne treatments.
+More recently, it’s gained in popularity and is often prescribed for less severe acne.
 Accutane works by shrinking sebaceous glands, which reduces oil secretion and P. acnes colonization—and thus inflammation.
-The side effects are numerous and widespread and affect upwards of 80% of patients—most often they’re mild to moderate and reversible, but in some cases, they can be severe or long-term.
-Clinical research shows extremely high risk for birth defects in pregnant women who use Accutane.
-In fact, the effects and risks of Accutane on unborn children are so severe that female patients of childbearing age are required to use two forms of birth control while using the medication.
+The treatment itself can be very effective, however the side effects are numerous and widespread, affecting upwards of 80% of patients.
+Most often these side effects are mild to moderate and reversible, but in some cases, they can be severe or long-term.
+The most common side effect is chronic dryness which can lead to further skin issues such as microbial imbalance, infection, and even recurrent breakouts.

 Vitamin B5 (aka pantethine or pantothenic acid) is as effective as the drug Accutane in treating acne because it also works at the first stage of acne formation.
 But whereas Accutane shrinks sebaceous glands, vitamin B5 reduces oil production of the sebaceous glands by increasing coenzyme A, which increases the metabolic breakdown of oils—including sebum—by optimizing the normal activity of cell physiology.